raffrant/mealoptim/README.md

 # 🛒 mealoptim

-> **Cook smarter, spend less.** Paste any recipe, compare prices at every supermarket near you, and find the cheapest shopping route — powered by Claude AI.
+> **Cook smarter, spend less.** Paste any recipe, compare prices at every supermarket near you, and find the cheapest shopping route — powered by Claude Code and myself.

 ---